mohae/feedlot-templates/README.md

 a base salted deployment

 ## About
 This is a basic server configuration representing the minimal configuration for a new server using a masterless salt-minion; Salt Masterless.
 Some of the configuration information is there for illustrative purposes and should be changed to suit your needs.
-However, the end state of your system, once Salt has been run is a properly configured and usable server, aside from user information, group information, and any firewall rulels that need to be added to suit your needs.
+However, the end state of your system, once Salt has been run is a properly configured and usable server, aside from user information, group information, and any firewall rules that need to be added to suit your needs.

 This does not include databases, web-servers, or any programming languages beyond those that are included with the distribution.

+### Master-Minion
+Even though this repo is setup for running Salt masterless minions, it can be used as a basis for a Salt Master-Minion setup.
+To do so, you will need a Salt Master and the `minion` file will need to be modified to use a master.

 ## Usage
 Fork this repo, customize to your needs, and run on the desired server.
 No Salt master is required. `salt`, `pillar`, and `minion` should be placed in `/srv/`.